hashicorp/terraform-provider-google/website/docs/d/google_container_engine_versions.html.markdown

 The following arguments are supported:

-* `zone` (required) - Zone to list available cluster versions for.
+* `zone` (optional) - Zone to list available cluster versions for.
 Should match the zone the cluster will be deployed in.
+    One of zone or region must be given or inferred from provider

+* `region` (optional) - Region to list available cluster versions for.
+Should match the region the cluster will be deployed in.
+    One of zone or region must be given or inferred from provider

 * `project` (optional) - ID of the project to list available cluster versions for.
 Should match the project the cluster will be deployed to.
   Defaults to the project that the provider is authenticated with.

+Terraform will attempt to get or infer the location (zone or region) in the following order:
+1. `zone` from data source config
+2. `region` from data source config
+3. Provider-default zone
+4. Provider-default region IF default zone is not given.
+If provider-default zone is given but you wish to use a regional location, please specify it explicitly in the data source.

 ## Attributes Reference